trueheart78/book-notes/seven-db-in-seven-weeks/ch8-redis.md

 2) "http://yahoo.com"
 ```

-Although Redis stores stings, it recognizes integers and provides some somple
+Although Redis stores stings, it recognizes integers and provides some simple
 ops for them.
 If we want to keep a running total of how many short keys are in
 our dataset, we can create a count and then increment it with the `INCR`
 command.